Watch Jordan Peele's Us trailer now

 Earlier this month, Entertainment Weekly published exclusive photos from the upcoming film and tidbits from interviews with the cast.

-In the weeks leading up to the trailer reveal, Peele's MonkeyPaw Productions company sent some influencers the same scissors as on the poster, along with the slogan "Join the Untethering.
+In the weeks leading up to the trailer reveal, Peele's MonkeyPaw Productions sent some influencers the same scissors as on the poster, along with the slogan "Join the Untethering.
 Watch yourself."
-Peele is also producing and hosting the upcoming Twilight Zone reboot on CBS All Access (Disclaimer: CNET is owned by CBS.), due out next year too.
+Peele is also producing and hosting the upcoming Twilight Zone reboot on CBS All Access, due out next year too.
+(Editors' note: CNET is owned by CBS.)

 Discuss: Jordan Peele's Us trailer has arrived